Solo Mining vs Pool Mining — Which Is More Profitable?

 PPS (Pay Per Share)

-Pool pays you a fixed amount per share submitted, regardless of whether the pool actually finds a block.
-Pool absorbs all variance.
+The pool pays a fixed amount per share submitted, whether or not it actually finds a block — the pool absorbs all variance.
 Typical fee: 4-5%.
-Used by most large industrial farms with predictable cashflow needs.
+Used by large industrial farms with predictable cashflow needs.

 FPPS / FPPS+ (Full Pay Per Share / Plus)

-Same as PPS but includes the average transaction fees in the payout.
+Like PPS but including average transaction fees in the payout.
 Typical fee: 1.5-3%.
-The ”+” means slight enhancements like AsicBoost bonuses passed through.
+The ”+” denotes small enhancements such as version-rolling bonuses passed through.
+(See Braiins’ explainer on FPPS for the mechanics.)

 PPLNS (Pay Per Last N Shares)

-You’re paid based on shares submitted in the last N “shifts” before a block was found.
-Variance shifts to the miner.
+You’re paid based on shares submitted in the last N “shifts” before a block is found, which shifts variance back to the miner.
 Typical fee: 0-2%.
-Better for miners who plan to stay long-term; punishes pool-hoppers.
+Better for miners who stay long-term; it structurally punishes pool-hoppers.

-Some pools offer “solo mode” within their infrastructure, where finding a block gives you the full reward minus a fee.
-This is what SoloFury does.
-Fee: 1%.
-The math becomes identical to solo mining but with operational benefits (managed stratum, multi-region failover, telemetry).
+Some pools offer a “solo mode” within their infrastructure, where finding a block gives you the full reward minus a fee — this is what SoloFury does, at 1%.
+The math becomes identical to true solo mining, with the operational benefits of managed stratum, multi-region failover, and telemetry.

 Custody risk

-In most pools (PPS, FPPS, PPLNS), the pool holds your accumulated balance until it reaches a payout threshold.
-Typical threshold: 0.001-0.01 BTC, or daily auto-payout for higher balances.
+In most pools (PPS, FPPS, PPLNS), the pool holds your accumulated balance until it reaches a payout threshold — typically around 0.001-0.01 BTC, or daily auto-payout for larger balances.
 Until that threshold is hit, the pool has custody of your funds.
-If the pool gets hacked, exit-scams, or freezes during a regulatory event — your accumulated rewards are at risk.
+If it gets hacked, exit-scams, or freezes during a regulatory or liquidity event, your accumulated rewards are at risk.

 Effective fee comparison